Misiac/worse-osu/README.md

 git clone https://github.com/Misiac/worse-osu.git
 ```
 You can use it via your IDE
-or build the jlink package with
+or build the runnable jar with
 ```
-mvn javafx:jlink
+./gradlew desktop:dist
 ```

 ## Credits